OmkarAcharekar/ChatValve/README.md

 * Offers both private and group chats.
   -  A group chat option lets users create a group and chat with multiple people at the same time.

-* Push notification
-  -  It keep users active within the app and inform them when new messages have arrived or someone comes online.

 * Messages
   - Users can send various type of messages like Audio Message,Text Messages ,Images, Emoji's, Gif etc and can also see user online status and  also have statuses (delivered/failed/seen/edited) and options of reply, delete, forward.

 * Online Status
   - User  can see online status and  also  statuses of messages (delivered/failed/seen/edited).

+* Push notification
+  -  It keep users active within the app and inform them when new messages have arrived or someone comes online.

+* Audio and Video Call (Temporarily removed)
+  -  Provides the Functionality of Audio and Video Call.
+Implemented using third-party Audio/Video Calling SDKs

 # Encryption and Description 📖